Akashsingh310/DQ-AI-Guard/README.md

 ## Configuration

-All settings live in config/config.yaml.
-The file is divided into global properties (AI, reporting, logging) and a list of dataset definitions.
-Add as many dataset entries as needed, each with its own columns and rules.
+All settings are defined in `config/config.yaml`.
+Add your CSV file to the `data/` folder and update the configuration accordingly by defining the dataset, required columns, validation rules, and optional AI settings.

 ![Config file](https://github.com/Akashsingh310/DQ-AI-Guard/blob/dev/img/config.png)